palampinen/glucose-meter/README.md

 ## What

 > My GF was testing new Glucose Meter device called FreeStyle Libre.
-The device reads Blood Glucose
+The device reads blood glucose
 > level from NFC tag which is attached to skin.
 >
-> Her old device has been device called Accu-meter.
-With this device user has to take blood sample
+> Her old blood glucose meter has been device called Accu-Chek.
+With this device user has to take
-> everytime manually and measure it with the device.
+> blood sample everytime manually and measure it with the device.
 >
 > New device is much faster and convenient for user.
 Problem has been that FreeStyle Libre readings
 > do not match with readings done with old device.